With Hope and Courage

 Our Active Grants

-Acceleration Facility: $6.5 million were invested to scale innovations and build institutional capacity for coordination within the education in emergencies and protracted crisis sector.
+Acceleration Facility: Two new AF grants were approved in 2022 to scale innovations and build institutional capacity for coordination within the education in emergencies and protracted crises sector in 2022.

 Delivering education in emergencies and protracted crises around the world with decisive speed, agility and strategic partnerships.

 The 2022 Annual Results Report's Executive Summary provides a quick overview of the Fund's results, resource mobilization efforts and delivery on its strategic objectives and outcomes.